mf1d3l/Splunk4DFIR/README.md

 sudo docker build -t sigma-cli sigma/ sudo docker run -it --name sigma-cli --rm -v ./Splunk4DFIR/default:/mnt/output -v ./sigma/rules/:/mnt/rules -v ./sigma/pipelines:/mnt/pipelines sigma-cli:latest pipenv run sigma convert -t splunk -p /mnt/pipelines/evtx2splunk.yml /mnt/rules/sigma/rules/windows/ -s  -o /mnt/output/savedsearches.conf
 ```

+When dealing with evtx files, the evtx to json import + sigma rule to splunk scheduled alert conversion approach has the benefit of providing you with the full events.
+However it doesnt scale very well.
+It is better suited for investigating just a handful of endpoint logs.

+If you need to triage evtx accross a very large fleet of endpoint I rather recommend to start processing with [hayabusa](https://github.com/Yamato-Security/hayabusa) and import the hayabusa outputs into splunk.
+The Splunk4DFIR app has a dashboard to visualise hayabusa outputs.

 ## Pcap to Zeek